At the inaugural CHOC/UCI Rare Disease Symposium and Family Conference, participants struck a common chord:

 ‘A real commitment’ to providing excellent care to children with rare diseases

-CHOC neurologist Dr. Tom Megerian, medical director of the Thompson Autism Center at CHOC (TACC), noted in his presentation that autism spectrum disorder (ASD) is a description of symptoms that result from a multitude of different disorders.
+CHOC neurologist Dr. Tom Megerian, medical director of the Thompson Autism and Neurodevelopmental Center at CHOC (TACC), noted in his presentation that autism spectrum disorder (ASD) is a description of symptoms that result from a multitude of different disorders.

 “Many of us forget that ASD often is not a single disorder,” said Dr. Megerian, noting more than 1,000 genes have been identified as risk factors for autism.